-The Company had a working capital deficit of \$3,734,763 at September 30, 2023.
-On October 2, 2023, the Company completed a private placement of \$5,000,000 principal amount of senior secured convertible debenture, as described in further detail under the heading "LIQUIDITY AND CAPITAL RESOURCES" below.
-The net proceeds from the sale of the convertible debenture will be used for working capital purposes and to fund the advancement of the Woodstock Project.
+On October 2, 2023, the Company issued \$5,000,000 principal amount of senior secured convertible debenture, as described further in the "LIQUIDITY AND CAPITAL RESOURCES" section below.
+The net proceeds from the issuance of the convertible debenture are being used for working capital purposes and to fund advancement of the Woodstock Project.